-Halevi has completely reorganized video board productions and live game streaming for the Crimson, brining these efforts in house, and expanding their scope and reach.
+Halevi has completely reorganized video board productions and live game streaming for the Crimson, bringing these efforts in house, and expanding their scope and reach.
 With the addition of newly streamed sports, the completion of a new central control room, and the building of a NCAA-leading fully automated streaming infrastructure for tennis and squash meets, Halevi was able to double the online viewership, and triple the subscription revenue, for Harvard broadcasts within his first year.

 Over the last few years, Halevi established partnerships between Harvard Athletics and ESPN, NESN (New England Sports Network), ASN (American Sports Network) and ONE World Sports, to broadcast the Crimson’s in-house productions of football, ice hockey, basketball, lacrosse, baseball and wrestling events, the first such relationship in the Ivy League.
 Staffing the productions almost exclusively with students from local area colleges, Halevi and the multimedia team have been able to provide real-world hands-on experience for dozens of students looking to develop their production and broadcasting skills.

 As an on-going project, Halevi is spearheading Harvard Athletics’ initiative to maintain and digitize its archives of historic video films, dating back to the 1920s, thereby supporting the department’s goal of preserving its long and storied history.

 Halevi's is a member of the College Sports Summit Advisory Board, and is chair of the Sports Video Group's 2016 College Sports Summit.
 Additionally, Halevi chairs the Ivy League Digital Strategy Committee, the Ivy League Multimedia Directors Group and co-chairs the Harvard Athletics Multimedia and Technology Advisory Committee.